MehirNarayana/AutoGrad/README.md

 The files are intended for inference, not for resuming training: gradients, optimizer state, and the autograd graph are not stored.

-The current format is deliberately minimal and assumes a valid file produced on a compatible machine.
-It uses native byte order and native `size_t`, and it does not yet contain a magic header, format version, checksum, or cross-platform compatibility guarantees.

 ## Formatting